basti-debug/LTgarlic/LTgarlicDOC/LTGarlic Documentation.md

 ~~~

  - The encodeFile method takes the file location (where the file will be saved) as a parameter.
 It converts the positions, rotations, etc. of components and wires and converts it to an LTspice-compilable format.
 It will be saved as a .asc file.
  - The decodeFile method takes a canvas and a path as parameters.
 It splits the LTspice-file into substrings and extracts information like component name, position, rotation, type, etc. and applies it to a new file, which will be opened in LTgarlic.
+At the moment this method has some bugs which will be fixed in later versions.
 ## Layout

 The Layout of the Programm is build up like this: you have a main "HomePage" where you can create Projects, open Projects or certain libaries.
 If you open or create a Project it will be added to the Menu on the left, currently represented by a Project called "Editing".
 There will be the possibility to change between different Projects in this Menu on the left side.
 If you are in a Project it should be possible to add Components and draw Wires.